mymindishazel/marv-docs/commands/settings/permissions.md

 # Whitelists

->Whitelists are useful for large servers.
+> Whitelists are useful for large servers.

-Anyone who is on the whitelist will able to use Marv -- everyone else will get an error message.
+Only the people on the whitelist will able to use Marv.

 ### -whitelist
 Displays which users and roles are on the whitelist